sherlock-wings/snowflake_sandbox/RBAC/access_definitions/on_schemas/full.md

 # What is this document?

 This document is meant to provide a clear definition of what "Full" access to a schema means in this data project.
 This definition will be expressed both in plain english and as executable SQL Statements.
-For more context on access rights, what they mean, and how they are used in this project, see `*/RBAC/overall_design.md`.
+For more context on access rights, what they mean, and how they are used in this project, see the project README.

 # "Full" Schema Access: Plain-Language Definition